 When I'm building project teams for clients, I always know the profile of people I need.
-To be honest though it has been a struggle to find the right consultants from the independent sector.
-In fact, on a recent project it took me over 6 months to get the team together.
+To be honest though it has been a struggle to find the right Consultants from the Independent sector.
+In fact, on one project it took me over 6 months to get the team together.
 What I found time and time again were competent former business managers who were not project ready and/or client ready.